facebook/react-native-website/docs/picker.md

 title: Picker
 ---

 Renders the native picker component on Android and iOS.

-Example:
+## Example

 ```SnackPlayer name=picker
 import React, { useState } from "react";